Chuck Cecil (broadcaster): The Swingin' Years

 Cecil produced "The Swingin' Years" from his home in Ventura, California, where he moved from the San Fernando Valley in 2002, utilizing "a massive library of more than 30,000 78-, 45- and 33-rpm records, and his own personal library of interviews with 356 band leaders, singers and sidemen..."
 In June 2013, the show celebrated its 57th anniversary of existence.

 "The Swingin' Years" was heard on Sunday nights, from 8 pm to midnight, Eastern Time, on WPPB, broadcasting from the Hamptons on Long Island, New York.
 Although Chuck's program was once heard on "some 30 stations across the United States..." and "on the Armed Forces Radio Network," WPPB was "...the only public radio station carrying his show."
-The program was formerly heard on Saturday and Sunday mornings, from 6am to 10am, Pacific Time, on KKJZ, located in Long Beach, California.
+The program was formerly heard on Saturday and Sunday mornings, from 6 am to 10 am, Pacific Time, on KKJZ, located in Long Beach, California.

 According to the late KKJZ deejay Bubba Jackson, "This music is the voice of America and he has documented it.
 Thanks to Chuck Cecil, that music will never disappear.
 He is one of the great historians of American culture."

 Chuck Cecil's last program on KKJZ was broadcast on February 9, 2014.
 Cecil broke off his long relationship with the station, citing "repeated technical difficulties producing the show."
 Starting on February 15, 2014, Cecil's time slots at KKJZ were filled by longtime Los Angeles area disc jockey Johnny Magnus, who discontinued the big band tradition, in favor of pop music, with a program called "Swing Time".

 Cecil's last show on WPPB was broadcast on July 3, 2016, when it was announced that this would be his final program.